NIC0NIC0NI/QT-gui-toys/README.md

 ﻿# QT-gui-toys

-Some toys with QT-based GUI.
+Some toys with GUI.
+Developed using QT5.

 ## Compile